mirfana23/Media-Foci-Tracker-Public/README.md

-# media-foci-tracker
+# Media Foci Tracker

-This project focusing on developing a program that assesses and analyzes public trends across different countries and concocts a conclusion using Natural Language Processing.
-The approach is to implement NER and TF-IDF to get the result.
+The **Media Foci Tracker** is a project that aims to develop a program that assesses and analyzes public trends across different countries using Natural Language Processing.
+The approach involves implementing Named Entity Recognition (NER) and Term Frequency-Inverse Document Frequency (TF-IDF) to obtain meaningful insights.

-The step is as follow:

-raw_data -> clean_text/text_data_zip

-clean_sentences -> clean_text/output_clean_text
+## Workflow

+The following steps are involved in the project workflow:

+- **Raw data** - Data is collected from various sources and stored in raw format.
+- **Clean text** - The raw data is preprocessed and cleaned to obtain text data in zip format.
+- **Clean sentences** - The clean text data is further processed to obtain output clean text.
-1. first sentence is title
+- **Title extraction** - The first sentence is extracted as the title of the news article.

-sum_keywords_extract -> keywords_extraction for all news
+- **Keywords extraction** - Keywords are extracted using a summarization algorithm for all the news articles.

-data is a list of tuples (date, keywords)
+- **Data organization** - The final output is in the form of a list of tuples containing the date and keywords.

+## Conclusion

+The Media Foci Tracker project is an innovative approach to track and analyze public trends across different countries.
+By using NER and TF-IDF techniques, the program can provide meaningful insights into the current public discourse.